obsei/obsei/README.md

 # You can find the UI at http://localhost:8501
 ```

+**To run Obsei workflow easily using GitHub Actions (no signups and cloud hosting require), refer [repo](https://github.com/obsei/demo-workflow-action) for more information.**

 ## Documentation
 For detailed installation instructions, usages and example refer [documentation](https://obsei.github.io/obsei/).